 Attorney Training: “Mediation—Preparation, Advocacy and Outcome”

 How do attorneys learn to effectively advocate in mediation?
-Cook Mediation offers a complimentary training program entitled “Mediation—Preparation, Advocacy and Outcome.”
+Cook Mediation offers a complimentary training program for your law firm or bar organization entitled “Mediation—Preparation, Advocacy and Outcome.”

 The program is an interactive experience aimed at attorneys who have limited experience mediating a litigated dispute, although it is certain to cover material that even experienced litigators will find helpful.
-The ideal class size is 6 to 20 attorneys.
-And the program is customized, tailored to address those topics that you want to cover.
+The program can be customized, tailored to address those topics that you want to cover.
+The program should include the participation of, and a robust exchange with, one or more of your firm’s experienced litigators.
+Among the topics covered:

-• Preparing for mediation: risk assessment / case value, pre-mediation exchange of demands / offers, insurance, allocation among multiple defendants, answering tough questions
+• Preparing for mediation: risk assessment / case value, pre-mediation exchange of demands / offers, insurance, answering tough questions

-• Arranging a mediation: selecting a mediator, when to mediate, in-person or virtual
+• Arranging a mediation: selecting a mediator, when to mediate, in-person or virtual, who should attend

-• Advocating in mediation: pre-mediation call, mediation briefs, who should attend
+• Advocating in mediation: pre-mediation call, mediation briefs

 • Mediation mechanics: positional bargaining, where to start, making moves, the “midpoint,” bracketing, mediator proposals